 For this reason, once you let your pup out of the crate, ensure that both of you remain engaged the whole time.
 This is the only way that you are going to keep him from loitering around and having those accidents.
 You can use toys to capture your dog’s attention.
 Should you observe any signs that he might need to go outside, take him out and instruct him to ‘go potty.’
 He should get used to this within no time.

-Difficult dogs present a major challenge when we are looking to potty train them.
+Difficult dogs present a significant challenge when looking to potty train them.
 However, you should remain consistent and practice kind words.
 During the training process, it is no surprise for your dog to get an accident in the house.
 It is going to be frustrating but then again.
 Training a dog means that you have got to practice patience.

-Should your dog have an accident in the house, it is advisable that you clean it as soon as you can.
-If you own a Chihuahua or a terrier, then you must remain extra careful with how you handle him.
+Should your dog have an accident in the house, you should clean it as soon as you can.
+If you own a chihuahua or a terrier, you must be extra careful handling him.
 He might develop the notorious habit of peeing in his bed or even on the floor.
-Always clean it up and once again ensure that you keep up with the set routine.
-Additionally, exercise your dog on a daily basis as well as keep consistency with potty training.
+Always clean it up and ensure you keep up with the set routine.
+Additionally, exercise your dog daily and keep consistency with potty training.

-Even though some dogs can prove to be quite difficult to potty train, you will eventually break through all barriers.
+Even though some dogs can be pretty challenging to potty train, you will eventually break through all barriers.
 However, remain kind and patient with your pup until he gets there.
-Once he is completely house trained, you will not experience any more trouble with him soiling the house.
+Once he is thoroughly house trained, you will not experience any more trouble with him soiling the house.

-Take him to potty after meals and play
+7. Take him to the potty after meals and play

-As we may all relate, you have probably witnessed your puppy eliminating right after a good play.
+As we all relate, you probably have witnessed your puppy eliminating right after a good play.
 Well, after feeding, he will also want that potty break.
-Do not forget to take him outside after a good nap as he might also need that bathroom break.
+Do not forget to take him outside after a good nap, as he might also need that bathroom break.

-Nighttime potty training might prove to be difficult.
-This is because sometimes your puppy may need to potty at night and you have no idea!
-And because he can only hold it for a short time, there is a chance that he might get an accident and you will wake up to quite a mess.
-It is, therefore, recommendable that you set an alarm and wake your puppy outside.
+Nighttime potty training might prove to be complicated.
+This is because sometimes your puppy may need to potty at night, and you have no idea!
+And because he can only hold it for a short time, there is a chance that he might get into an accident, and you will wake up to quite a mess.
+It is, therefore, recommendable that you set the alarm and wake your puppy outside.
 This way, you will give him a chance to potty before he can soil his bed of other areas on the house.
-Use this method especially for grown but difficult to potty train dogs.
+Use this method especially for grown but challenging to potty train dogs.

 When your dog takes a nap during the day, take him outside to potty as soon as he wakes up.
-It is likely that he will need that potty break.
+He will likely need that potty break.

 We have mentioned that you should also be able to monitor your dog when he is playing outdoors.
 This is especially when he is in the process of potty training.
 While he might know that he is not supposed to eliminate just anywhere, there is a chance that an accident could happen.
-Therefore, keep watch and also remind him to go potty especially when you are playing outside.
+Therefore, keep watch and also remind him to go potty, especially when you are playing outside.
 Don’t let him stay outdoors on his own.
-I mean, you don’t want to keep cleaning your yard of his waste, right?
+You don’t want to keep cleaning your yard of his waste, right?

 Also, by supervising your dog, you will ensure that he is not distracted during his potty break.
-To potty train a difficult dog, understand that you will need to associate the practice with positive outcomes.
-Therefore, if your dog experiences an ugly encounter or gets startled while eliminating, he is going to be unable to do so.
+To potty train a problematic dog, understand that you must associate the practice with positive outcomes.
+Therefore, if your dog experiences an ugly encounter or gets startled while eliminating, he will be unable to do so.
 Failure to which he may soil the house later on.

-Some dogs are going to find it even more interesting to eliminate on his bedding.
-This is especially a common practice amongst dogs thereby notorious and thereby difficult yo potty train.
-If your dog won’t stop soiling his bedding, you may want to remove it immediately.
+Some dogs will find it even more interesting to eliminate their bedding.
+This is a common practice amongst dogs, thereby notorious and brutal to potty train.
+If your dog doesn’t stop soiling his bedding, you may want to remove it immediately.

 As we mentioned above, potty training is not going to be an easy task.
-If he gets too comfortable peeing or pooping on the beddings, eliminate them.
+Eliminate them.
 This, however, does not mean that you should leave him alone.
 He is going to find someplace else to potty.
-Well, do not allow him to choose his own spot.
-Rather, you have to introduce him to your designated potty place.
+Well, do not allow him to choose his spot.
+Instead, you have to introduce him to your designated potty place.

-Potty training is one of the most difficult things you will ever have to do for your dog.
-It is going to be time and energy-consuming but it is quite rewarding.
+Potty training is one of the most challenging things you will ever have to do for your dog.
+It will be time and energy-consuming, but it is pretty rewarding.
 You will never have to deal with house soiling ever in your life.
-However, you must remain consistent and patient all the same, He is probably going to experience accidents before he gets used potty training.
+However, it would help if you remained consistent and patient; he will probably experience accidents before he gets used to potty training.